 We endeavour to supply parts for vehicles up to 8 years old.
-If the original part is no longer available your dealer should be able to source a suitable alternative.
+If the original part is no longer available your dealer should be able to source a suitable alternative

-Note: Please remember to quote chassis VIN (Vehicle Identification Number) when ordering any items from your dealer.
-This can be found at the bottom of the front windscreen, on the plate on the front cross member within the engine compartment and on the Swift manufacturers plate situated on the bulkhead directly behind the front seat.
+(\) Note: Please remember to quote chassis VIN (Vehicle Identification Number) when ordering any items from your dealer.
+This can be found at the bottom of the windscreen, on the Swift and Ford plates on the passenger cab door B pillar or on the Fiat plate on front cross member within the engine compartment.